-All browsers, both desktop and mobile, support cookies and advanced settings for them.
-Users can choose to disable cookies for all websites accessed for specific websites, or to disable / enable third-party cookies.
-Before it shows you how you can disable cookies in Firefox and set your browser Do not keep the history of the web pages you visit, to clarify what "third-party cookies" means.
+All browsers, both those desktop as well as the mobile ones offer support for cookies and advanced settings for them.
+Users can choose to disable cookies for all accessed websites, for specific websites or to disable / enable third-party cookies.
+Before you show how you can disable cookies in Firefox and set your browser Do not keep the history of the web pages you visit, to clarify a little what "third-party cookies" mean.

 Users may or may not accept a cookie when they access a website, but most of the time, non-acceptance of the cookies policy will leave the site.
 A method available to users is to disable browser cookies.

-How to use custom cookie settings in Firefox - Disable and enable all or cookie preferences
+How we can use custom cookie settings in Firefox - Disable and enable all or preferred cookies

-1. We go to the Firefox menu at "Preferences"
+1. Go to the Firefox menu at "Preferences"

-2. On the Firefox preference page, go to the left menu at "Privacy & Security" and turn our attention to "History" settings.
+2. In the Firefox preferences page, go to the "Privacy & Security" menu on the left and focus on the "History" settings.

 Here we have many settings available to choose what to keep in Internet browsing history and what not to keep.
 History of web pages accessed, downloads, logged sessions, cookies and web cache.

-The first option gives us the possibility to delete all browsing history when the browser is closed.
-"Never remember history"Is similar to browsing in" private browsing "mode.
+The first option gives us the ability to delete all browsing history when closing the browser.
+"Never remember history”Is similar to browsing in“ private ”mode browsing".

-By enabling this option we can activate or deactivate certain navigation elements as you like.
-Accessed pages and downloaded Firefox files, search history, and forms filled in various sites, accepting cookies from certain websites and under certain conditions.
-For example, here we can choose as a website to store cookies, but not from third parties.
-At "Accept third party cookies" we have the options: "Always", "From Visited" or "Never".
-We can also set how long cookies are stored in the browser.
-Until they expire (have an expiration period) or until Firefox closes.
-"Keep until".
+By activating this option we can activate or deactivate certain navigation elements at will.
+The pages accessed and the files downloaded through Firefox, the search history and the completed forms on various sites, acceptance of cookies from certain websites and under certain conditions.
+For example, here we can choose a website to store cookies but not from third parties.
+At "Accept third-party cookies" we have the options: "Always", "From Visited" or "Never".
+Also from here we can set how long to keep cookies in the browser.
+Until they expire (they have an expiration period) or until Firefox closes.
+"Keep until."

 Another important setting is to manage the content stored in the browser after it is closed.
 We may choose to delete all or any of the data stored in the navigation history.